 Portico Arts and Heritage Centre, in the heart of the town is a striking building, it is a Grade A listed Greek Revival Temple dating back to 1840.
-The centre has been lovingly restored and houses exhibitions and has a wide ranging programme of concerts, shows and performances throughout the year.
+The centre has been lovingly restored, houses exhibitions, and has a wide ranging programme of concerts, shows and performances throughout the year.

-Close to Portaferry and further along the coast are Kearney, a small village of white washed, fisherman’s cottages.
-The site is managed by the National Trust and is a popular spot for walkers to enjoy the rouged beauty of this seascape.
-Further along are St Cooeys Wells where it is believed St Patrick visited, three holy wells can still be found – a drinking, washing and eye well, still visited today and reputed to have healing powers.
+Close to Portaferry and further along the coast is Kearney, a small village of white washed, fisherman’s cottages.
+The site is managed by the National Trust and is a popular spot for walkers to enjoy the rugged beauty of this seascape.
+Further along are St Cooeys Wells where it is believed St Patrick visited; three holy wells can still be found – a drinking, washing and eye well, still visited today and reputed to have healing powers.

 Leaving Portavogie and heading along the east coast of the Peninsula toward Ballyhalbert you will see a wonderful sculpture of a large E – this marks Burr Point Ireland’s more easterly point.
 This little harbour has seen many sights, from the titanic passing to Battle of Britain Squadron 303 during WW2.

 Ballywalter, is a popular spot for holiday parks with many flocking to its sandy shores over the summer.
-Along the sore you can spot two old lime kilns, would have been use to produce lime for the residents of the village.
+Along the shore you can spot two old lime kilns, would have been used to produce lime for the residents of the village.